 We thank Justin Drake, Ariel Gabizon, Bryan Parno, Carlos Pérez, Drew Stone, Justin Thaler, Ioanna Tzialla, and the anonymous CRYPTO and Eurocrypt reviewers for helpful conversations and comments on a prior version of this paper.
-We thank Tohru Kohrita for pointing out a discrepancy in an earlier version of the knowledge soundness definition for multi-folding schemes.
+We thank Tohru Kohrita for pointing out a discrepancy in an earlier version of the knowledge soundness definition for NIVC.
+We thank Binyi Chen for noticing an unnecessary step in the knowledge soundness proof of our multi-folding scheme.
 We thank Wilson Nguyen for pointing out an issue with the simulator's description in an earlier version of the proof of Lemma 9.
 While at Carnegie Mellon University, Abhiram Kothapalli was supported by a fellowship from Protocol Labs, NSF Grant No. 1801369 and 190099, and by the CONIX Research Center, one of six centers in JUMP, a Semiconductor Research Corporation (SRC) program sponsored by DARPA.